 What Is ‘Improper’ Whiplash Treatment?

 An “improper” treatment for whiplash refers to any treatment that makes the condition worse, typically leading to chronic and degenerative pain and discomfort.
-Spinal specialists and neck surgeons in Santa Monica say that simply not doing anything may also result in serious damage to structures within the neck from whiplash.
+Spinal specialists and spine surgeons in Santa Monica say that simply not doing anything may also result in serious damage to structures within the neck from whiplash.

 Long-Term Effects of Improper Whiplash Treatment